Continuation homomorphism in Rabinowitz Floer homology for symplectic deformations: Rabinowitz Floer homology

 where $\ind D^{\A_H}_{(v,\eta)}$ is the Fredholm index of the Fredholm operator $\ind D^{\A_H}_{(v,\eta)}$.
 For generic compatible almost complex structures, the moduli space of finite energy gradient flow lines is a manifold and the local virtual dimension of the moduli space at a gradient flow line $(v,\eta)$ corresponds to the dimension of the connected component of $\M$ containing $(v,\eta)$.

 To define a $\Z$-grading on $\RFHb(\Sigma,T^*N)$, we need that the local virtual dimension just depends on the asymptotics of the finite energy gradient flow line.
-Since $I_{c_1}=0$ on $T^*N$, it can be shown that the local virtual dimension equals
+Since the first Chern class of $T^*N$ vanishes, it can be shown that the local virtual dimension equals

 In order to deal with the third term it is useful to introduce the following index for the Morse function $h$ on $\Crit(\A_H)$.
 We define the {\em signature index} $\ind^\sigma_h(c)$ of a critical point $c$ of $h$ to be